Preventing and Properly Treating Hair Loss

 Moser Medical at a glance

-• Experience of more than 34,500 procedures
+• Experience of more than 35,000 procedures in more than 45 years

 • Strip and follicle unit extraction methods